dk1242/dk1242.github.io/_posts/2025-06-08-Rendering-1M-spheres-5 GPU culling and LOD.md

 title:  "Rendering 1 Million spheres: Part 5 (GPU Culling & LOD)"
 date:   2025-06-08
 ---
-In this blog, we will understand and implement a compute shader to calculate the Frustum culling and LOD, which will run in GPU.
+In this blog, we will understand and implement a compute shader to perform frustum culling and LOD calculations on the GPU.

-When we are going to transfer our calculation to compute shader, we also need to pass the input data and then send it back to CPU before calling `glDrawElementInstanced()`.
+When transferring calculations to the compute shader, we also need to pass the input data to the GPU and retrieve it on the CPU before invoking `glDrawElementInstanced()`.

-We will use **Shader Storage Buffer Objects** (SSBOs) for trasferring this input and output data.
-SSBOs allows shaders to access large amount of data stored in buffer objects and provides a easy way to share large arrays between CPU and GPU.
+We will use **Shader Storage Buffer Objects** (SSBOs) for transferring this input and output data.
+SSBOs allows shaders to access large amounts of data stored in buffer objects and provides an easy way to share large arrays between the CPU and GPU.
-We will also need some Atomic Counter Buffer Objects (ACBOs) for keeping LOD selection count.
-We will reset these ACBOs to 0 before calling `glDispatchCompute` which runs culling and LOD calculations.
+We will also need some Atomic Counter Buffer Objects (ACBOs) to track LOD selection count.
+Before invoking `glDispatchCompute()` to perform culling and LOD calculations, we will reset these ACBOs to zero.

-We'll create 2 new classes `SSBO` and `ACBO` similar to `VBO` class but with buffer binding target type of `GL_SHADER_STORAGE_BUFFER` and `GL_ATOMIC_COUNTER_BUFFER` instead of `GL_ARRAY_BUFFER`.
-We will create one SSBO which will contain all instance positions data and 3 empty SSBOs for LOD to hold memory in the GPU.
+We'll create 2 new classes, `SSBO` and `ACBO` similar to `VBO` class but using buffer binding target types of `GL_SHADER_STORAGE_BUFFER` and `GL_ATOMIC_COUNTER_BUFFER` instead of `GL_ARRAY_BUFFER`.
+We will create one SSBO which will contain all instance positions data and 3 empty SSBOs, reserved for LOD data, to allocate memory on the GPU.
 ```cpp
 // In SSBO.cpp
 SSBO::SSBO(const std::vector<glm::vec3>& instanceData, std::string bufferType)